search icon

 Dissolve Definition

-To dissolve, in the context of business, means to officially close down a company's operations and cease its existence as a legal entity.
+In the context of business, "to dissolve" means to officially close down a company's operations and cease its existence as a legal entity.

 Starts at $0 + state fees and only takes 5-10 minutes

-The dissolve definition is varied, depending on what context you are using the term in.
+The definition of ” dissolve ” varies, depending on the context in which the term is used.
 In general terms, it refers to separating something into its component parts or bringing something to an end.
-For business purposes, we usually use the word dissolve in relation to the dissolution of a company or business.
-To dissolve a company means to close a business.
-And closing a business can be a complex process.
+For business purposes, the word “dissolve” is used in relation to the dissolution of a company or business.
+To dissolve a company means to close a business, and closing a business can be a complex process.

 Why would a business dissolve?